Caounee/Caounee/README.md

 ##  Hello, I'm Manuela :wave:

-I am a QA Engineer with experience in manual and automated testing, specializing in Playwright.
+I am a QA Intern with experience in manual and automated testing, specializing in Playwright.
 I develop and maintain automated test scripts, ensuring their stability and effectiveness.
 Alongside automation, I conduct manual testing to detect issues early and enhance test coverage.

 With passion and commitment, I am continuously developing my career in software testing, combining my growing technical skills with a strong focus on quality and efficiency.
 My previous background in the retail industry has helped me build strong communication skills, problem-solving, and time management skills, which I now apply to ensure seamless collaboration and effective testing processes.